EPIC-guide/epic-guide.github.io/_life/well-being.md

 The [Stop Suicide](https://stopsuicide.ch/) association is an organization working to prevent suicide among youth.
 Their website has many resources which may be helpful.

 For telephone support in English, [Samaritans](https://www.samaritans.org/) is a UK-based crisis line that can be reached by dialing +44 8457 90 90 90.
-The [Suicide Prevention Lifeline](https://suicidepreventionlifeline.org/) is an American crisis line that can be reached by dialing +1-800-273-8255.
+The [Suicide Prevention Lifeline](https://suicidepreventionlifeline.org/) is a US-based crisis line that can be reached by dialing +1-800-273-8255.
 This number is free to call using Skype.

 ---